 No. At Bitbond, online sellers globally can receive a loan denominated in US dollars.
 This means that the value of your repayments remains pegged to the US dollar, regardless of what happens to the price of bitcoin.
 This ensures that borrowers always repay only what they owe.

-To illustrate this point we can take a look at this Amazon seller’s repayment schedule.
+To illustrate this point we can take a look at one Amazon seller’s repayment schedule.
 He was funded $9,000 over 6 months to meet his growth goals.

 From the screenshot above, you can see that the borrower received the equivalent of $8,910 on June 29th ($9,000 less a 1% origination fee).
 The repayment amount is clearly stated and remains stable.
 The seller will pay $529.86 in interest, regardless of the price of bitcoin.